xulman/graphics-net-transfers/README.md

 # What Is Here?

-... a communication protocol specification in the [Google RPC tooling](https://grpc.io/), and a demo (and thus plain stupid) client and server code in Python and in Java.
+... a communication protocol specification in the [Google RPC tooling](https://grpc.io/), and a demo (and thus plain stupid) client and server code in Python, Java and C++.

 [It attempts to mirror this](https://docs.google.com/document/d/1n-ctWjGaVLyosTd_52GeAafeYUdEu-TTGuJQjoq6q2o/edit) with this [communication protocol.](https://github.com/xulman/graphics-net-transfers/blob/master/protocol_specification/points_and_lines.proto)